BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/development/CLIENT_SIDE_CSG_IMPLEMENTATION_SUMMARY.md

 # Client-Side CSG Implementation - Complete Summary

-## Implementation Status: ✅ COMPLETE
+## Implementation Status: ✅ COMPLETE (Bug Fixed 2024-12-08)

 All planned features have been successfully implemented.
-The braille STL generator now uses client-side CSG as the primary generation method, with automatic fallback to server-side generation.
+The braille STL generator now uses client-side CSG as the **exclusive** generation method.

+> **CRITICAL BUG FIX (2024-12-08):** The CSG worker (`static/workers/csg-worker.js`) existed but was never integrated into the frontend.
+The frontend code was incorrectly going directly to the server-side `/generate_braille_stl` endpoint, bypassing the client-side CSG entirely.
+This has been fixed:
+> - CSG worker is now properly initialized on page load
+> - `generateSTLClientSide()` function added to orchestrate client-side generation
+> - Server-side fallback has been intentionally DISABLED to ensure correct path is always used
+> - All STL generation now uses: `/geometry_spec` → CSG Worker → STL binary

 ---